 Lifestyle and home remedies

 Try the following tips to help you work around your color blindness.

 - Memorize the order of colored objects.
 If it's important to know individual colors, such as with traffic lights, memorize the order of the colors.

 - Label colored items that you want to match with other items.
 Have someone with good color vision help you sort and label your clothing.
 Arrange your clothes in your closet or drawers so that colors that can be worn together are near each other.

 - Use technology.
 There are apps for phones and digital devices that can help you identify colors.

 You can start by seeing your family doctor or a general practitioner, or make an appointment with a doctor who specializes in eye disorders (ophthalmologist or optometrist).

-- Are there treatments for poor color vision?
+- Are there treatments for color blindness?

 - Do you have any brochures or other printed materials I can have?
 What websites do you recommend?